 - 1. In serious situations the individual accused of bullying behaviour may be excluded from lessons or excluded from school for a fixed period. - 2.
-The Head Teacher will become involved when offences are repeated / very serious. - 3.
+First the Deputy Head and subsequently the Head Teacher will become involved when offences are repeated / very serious. - 3.
 Very serious incidents of bullying will result in expulsion (See Behaviour Policy, Exclusion from School).